 It was for these reasons that Adams was elected President, despite never actively campaigning at all for the office.
 In fact, following his party's nomination, Adams retired to his Massachusetts farm, claiming he wanted nothing to do with the "silly and wicked game" of electioneering.
 By a slim electoral margin of 71 votes to 68 over Thomas Jefferson, who became his Vice President, Adams was elected and became the second president of the United States.

-- Second President of the U.S., served one term from 1797 to 1801, with Thomas Jefferson as his Vice President.
+- The second President of the U.S., served one term from 1797 to 1801, with Thomas Jefferson as his Vice President

 Edited by: James Bucki